-Was anyone able to practice active listening with their child this week?
+Was anyone able to practice active listening with his or her child this week?
 How did you feel when conversing with your child while using active listening?
 How did your child respond?
 Did you find any of the steps to be easier or more challenging than others?